bmolnar91/workbook/module_advanced_enterprise_csharp.md

 WIP

-Whenever we request a URL the only thing happens is, an instance of a **Controller** is crated and some **action method** is called of it which results in rendering the View as HTML as response in the browser.
+Whenever we request a URL the only thing happens is, an instance of a **Controller** is created and some **action method** of it is called which results in rendering the View as HTML as response in the browser.

 1. Routing
 2. URL Routing Module intercepts the Request